 Visit SectorReady online to learn more about how SectorReady™ can help employers, educators, and community leaders to strengthen the region’s workforce and economic vitality.
-Contact Jasen Jones or Frank Neely at the WIB for more info.
+Contact Sherri Rhuems at the WIB for more info.

 The Workforce System and Beyond

-The American Job Centers at Joplin, Monett, and Neosho provide one segment of the bigger picture role of the WIB in talent development.
+The Missouri Job Centers at Joplin and Monett provide one segment of the bigger picture role of the WIB in talent development.
 The placement of individual customers into targeted employment sectors is accomplished through effectively measuring the skills and aptitudes of individuals and adds value to workforce supply for long-term retention, productivity, and earning power for the region’s economy.
 The one-stop system is a work in progress, however.
 Its limited resources and structures can only serve a portion of the businesses and job seekers necessary for significant regional impact.

 In the book Workforce Intermediaries for the 21st Century (Temple Press, 2004), author Robert Golith describes intermediaries as “homegrown, local partnerships that bring together relevant partners to fashion and implement pathways to career advancement and family-supporting employment for low-skilled workers.”
 Golith categorizes five attributes of Workforce Intermediaries (WIs).
 They take a dual-customer approach, go beyond job matching, integrate public and private resources and information, generate ideas and innovations, and do not limit themselves to a single purpose or function.

 At its most effective level, the WIB serves as a progressive workforce intermediary to effectively represent the demand-driven needs of business and link them to the complex array of resources from training institutions and public education.
 This linkage is crucial to create and sustain the talent needed to fuel the region’s economy.
-Projects like Certified Work Ready Communities and the Public Safety Program are prime examples of how the WIB can deliver to targeted business sectors the skills needed to thrive and compete in the global economy.
+A project like Certified Work Ready Communities is a prime example of how the WIB can deliver to targeted business sectors the skills needed to thrive and compete in the global economy.